Greater Western Sydney: Sport

 The region hosts many professional sporting teams in a wide range of codes.
 The National Rugby League has four teams based in the region; the Canterbury-Bankstown Bulldogs, Parramatta Eels, Penrith Panthers and Wests Tigers.
+The South Sydney Rabbitohs also play their home games in the region.
 The region acts as the namesake of the Australian Football League's Greater Western Sydney Giants Australian rules football club.
 The A-League's Western Sydney Wanderers association football club is also based in this region of Sydney.
 The region also hosts Macarthur FC of the A-League.
 Greater Sydney Rams now represent the region in the National Rugby Championship.
 The Sydney Thunder play at the Big Bash League (cricket).
 Other sporting teams include: